Nicoconot/WishingWell-For-Stardew-Valley/README.md

  - Once per day, you can interact with a well on your farm and choose to spend 1G for a chance at a +1 luck buff with a 7 minute duration.
 Multiple wells do not allow for multiple chances at the buff; The first one you throw a coin in is the only one that will count that day.
  - Translation support: English, French, Brazilian Portuguese.
 Chinese(courtesy of Nexus user CNSCZJ) and Japanese(courtesy of Nexus user medisons) included.

+## Configuration
+By editing the config.json file in the mod folder, you can change the following settings:
+- DailyLuckChance: The chance of obtaining the luck buff when interacting with the well per day.
+0.2(20%) by default.
+- WishingWellCost: 1G by default, only integers allowed.
+- LuckBuffAmount: +1 by default, only integers allowed.
+- LuckBuffDurationInSeconds: 420 seconds(7 minutes) by default.
+Set this to 0 for a day-long buff, similar to those of certain late-game statues.
+Only integers allowed.

 ## CREDITS
 Mod developed by Nicoconot on Nexus.\
 Chinese translation kindly offered by Nexus user CNSCZJ.\